dmccrearytg/copilot-metadata/docs/glossary.md

 When common entities are discovered they can also become promoted to also become a **Concept** and Concepts can then be grouped into categories to form Taxonomies.

+#### Graph RAG

+An architecture for combining graph representations with the RAG pattern to increase the quality of question answering systems over documents.

 #### History Notes

 Notes that provide historical context or track changes and developments related to a concept or entity in the graph over time.